eriky/ESClient/README.rst

 ESClient is a Python library that uses the ElasticSearch REST API.
 It is meant to be lightweight and be *close to the actual REST API* in terms of usage.

-With ESClient comes two script that are installed in your /usr/local/bin:
+With ESClient comes two scripts that are installed in your /usr/local/bin:

 * esdump -- Use this script to dump one or more indexes to a file (or stdout)